-Newark Tech has taken multiple measures in ensuring the safety and security of all its students and staff.
-Some of the policies and procedures implemented are as follows: Trained security guards from Gateway Securities, Partnering with local Sheriff Department to be present before during and after school and during any afterschool functions that draw in large crowds, established a school emergency/crisis palnning team to develop procedures on how to respond to emergency/crisis situations, ensure all staff and students are aware of emergency procedures.
-School administrators are provided with two-way radios to communicate with school security personnel directly, conduct monthly security drills to test the emergency plans, videos surveillance around the school buildings to monitor and supervise common areas.
+West Caldwell Tech has taken multiple measures in ensuring the safety and security of all its students and staff.
+Some of the policies and procedures implemented are as follows; trained security guards from Gateway Securities, partnering with local Sheriff Department to be present before, during and after school and during any afterschool functions that draw in large crowds, established a school emergency/crisis planning team to develop procedures on how to respond to emergency/crisis situations, ensure all staff and stduents are aware of emergency procedures, schol administrators are provided with two-way radios to communicate with school security personnel directly, conduct monthly security drills to test the emergency plans and video surveillance around the school buildings to monitor/supervise common areas.